-A fast-action fly fishing rod isn’t an ideal choice for a novice angler, but it can be an excellent option for someone who already has an advanced set of casting skills.
-In this St Croix Imperial fly rod review, we’ll go through the most important features of the fly rods from this series and help you determine if they meet your needs.
+A fast-action fly fishing rod isn’t an ideal choice for a novice angler, but it can be an excellent option for someone with already an advanced casting skill set.
+In this St. Croix Imperial fly rod review, we’ll go through the most important features of the fly rods in this series and help you determine if they meet your needs.

-The St Croix’s Imperial series includes more than thirty models designed for saltwater and freshwater conditions as well as spey casting.
+The St. Croix’s Imperial series includes over thirty models designed for saltwater and freshwater conditions and spey casting.
 With so many options at your disposal, it shouldn’t be too difficult to find a fly rod that is flexible and durable enough for the type of fish you’d like to catch.

 It’s also worth noting that the Imperial series only features tip-flex models, and you should consider other medium action options if you’re searching for a fly rod that offers a high degree of flexibility.

-You should go through our guide to choosing a fishing rod if you need assistance deciding which type of rod is a good fit for you.
+You should go through our guide to choosing a fishing rod if you need assistance deciding which type of rod fits you.

-Fly rods from the St Croix’s Imperial series are divided into three categories, and each category features multiple models.
+St. Croix’s Imperial series fly rods are divided into three categories, each featuring multiple models.
 You can choose from four Imperial® USA Fly Switch rods or six Imperial® Salt models if you’re interested in spey or saltwater fly fishing.

 The features of the Imperial Switch and Salt models are slightly different from those you can find on Imperial® USA Fly Rods.
-In this article, we’re going to focus on the features and performance capabilities of Imperial USA Fly Rods.
+In this article, we will focus on the features and performance capabilities of Imperial USA Fly Rods.

 Features

-- All rods are made of the blend of SCII and high-modulus SCIV carbon
+• All rods are made of a blend of SCII and high-modulus SCIV carbon

-St Croix has been one of the leading brands on the U.S fly rod market for more than forty years.
-The brand continues to improve its fly fishing rods year after year by adding new features and implementing new technologies.
+St. Croix has been one of the leading brands in the U.S. fly rod market for over forty years.
+The brand continues to improve its fly fishing rods yearly by adding new features and implementing new technologies.

-According to the brand’s website, the models from the St Croix Imperial series were released in 2018, and currently, there is no indication when the next generation of these fly rods is going to hit the market.
+According to the brand’s website, the models from the St. Croix Imperial series were released in 2018, and currently, there is no indication when the next generation of these fly rods will hit the market.

-Read our St Croix Legend Tournament review if you want to learn more about this fast-action rod.
+Read our St. Croix Legend Tournament review to learn more about this fast-action rod.

 The bottom line

 You can use the fly rods from the Imperial series to fish for small trout or large tuna.
-The characteristics of the saltwater and freshwater Imperials fly rods are somewhat different, especially in the terms of technologies and materials used to produce specific models.
+The characteristics of the saltwater and freshwater Imperials fly rods are somewhat different, especially regarding technologies and materials used to produce specific models.

-Despite these differences, all St Croix Imperial fly rods provide plenty of power for long casts and sufficient accuracy for casts within 25 feet.
-Also, these rods are compatible with lines that weigh from 2 to 12 grains, which enables you to choose the option that best fits the type of fish you want to catch.
+Despite these differences, all St. Croix Imperial fly rods provide plenty of power for long casts and sufficient accuracy for casts within 25 feet.
+Also, these rods are compatible with lines weighing 2 to 12 grains, enabling you to choose the option that best fits the type of fish you want to catch.

 SCII and SCIV carbon blend:

-The combination of these two materials ensures that all models from the St Croix Imperial series are both durable and flexible.
-In addition, all Imperial fly rods are lightweight since even the models that are 10-feet long weigh less than 5oz.
+Combining these two materials ensures that all St. Croix Imperial series models are durable and flexible.
+In addition, all Imperial fly rods are lightweight since even the models that are 10 feet long weigh less than 5oz.

 Sea Guide® snake guides with black PVD coating: